NCEAS/vegbank2/helm/README.md

 # Introduction

-This document describes how to deploy the helm chart for VegBank, which includes at this time the API (python pod with flask) and database component (postgres pod).
-After installing the helm chart, you should see two pods.
-The vegbank python pod - which houses the flask app that powers the API (ex. `https://api-dev.vegbank.org/taxon-observations/VB.TO.64992.VACCINIUMBOREAL`) and the postgres pod which contains the database that the API accesses and queries.
+This document describes how to deploy the helm chart for VegBank API and the VegBank Postgres Cluster.
+After installing the helm charts, you should see four pods.
+The vegbank python pod - which houses the flask app that powers the API (ex. `https://api-dev.vegbank.org/taxon-observations/VB.TO.64992.VACCINIUMBOREAL`) and the postgres pods which contains the database that the API accesses and queries.
+The postgres pods consist of an primary read-write pod and two replica read-only pods.

 ## Requirements